Bicarbi is a medical food for the management of metabolic acidosis.

 Bicarbi has an enteric coating so the sodium bicarbonate in Bicarbi won't react with stomach acids.
 When uncoated sodium bicarbonate is taken, some of it reacts with the acid in the stomach and is lost and turned into carbon dioxide gas before it can enter into the small intestine where it is absorbed into the bloodstream to help reduce the acid in your blood.
 The carbon dioxide gas produced can cause bloating, belching or burping as well as acid reflux.

 Your healthcare provider will guide you on dosing Bicarbi.
-The typical dose for Bicarbi is one capsule twice daily.
+The typical dose for Bicarbi is one capsule twice daily, but dosing can vary widely depending on personal needs.